 Conservar Finishing Varnish is recommended as a final varnish on the following paint films:

-Varnishes do not work well with casein, distemper, egg tempera, gouache, and watercolor paintings than on acrylic and oil paint because the varnish will be absorbed by the paint and/or paper, becoming an integral part of the picture that could cause discoloration.
-In addition, varnishes on works created using casein, distemper, egg tempera, gouache, watercolor and drawing cannot be removed because they become an integral part of the paint layer.
+All varnishes work differently on casein, distemper, egg tempera, gouache, and watercolor paintings than on acrylic and oil paint because the varnish is absorbed by the paint and/or paper, becoming an integral part of the picture that could cause discoloration as the varnish ages.
+In addition, varnishes on works created using casein, distemper, egg tempera, gouache, and watercolor cannot be removed because they become an integral part of the paint layer.

 To varnish casein, distemper, egg tempera, gouache, watercolor and drawings, apply an isolating coating on the painting or drawing first, then apply a final picture varnish, such as Conservar Finishing Varnish.
 In this way, the final varnish can be removed without damaging the painting or drawing underneath.
 Remember any isolating coating becomes a permanent part of the art work since it is absorbed by the paint layer.

 A four fluid ounce (118 ml) can covers approximately 80 square feet (7.4 square meters).

 Prior to actual use, it is very important to test Conservar varnishes on test pieces to understand how they perform and how they alter the surface appearance of your paintings.
 For best results, apply to a test piece that is similar in composition as the artwork to be varnished.
 This will help ensure that a successful varnish application will be achieved.